BSgangster/no_sleep_42./README.md

 * Comment your code always, not everyone's code is completely readable, unless you write in python ^^
 * Please add you name , when you commit.
 Add it after a dash preferably, eg, '- Kobus'
 * Question other people's code, try to improve it, use a faster algorithm to impove time complexity or even space      complexity in some cases, however please have your reasons when u change code.
-* Please do not mess up the repo man, this is people's hardwork
 * Email bubblesortguru@gmail.com if you want to collab :)

 ## Download

-Just run the following command - `git clone --recursive https://github.com/BSgangster/no_sleep_42..git` Pretty sure that'll download the whole repo on your device.
+Just run the following command - `git clone --recursive https://github.com/BSgangster/no_sleep_42..git`

 ## Wait there's more?

-Will share anything I'm working on , on this repo.
-If you guys are keen do the same.
+Will share anything I'm working on to make life easier at Wethinkcode.

 Norminetter(Text editor that will make sure your code is up to norm standards.
 I hate norminette and I'm lazy so why not.)...coming soon
+(Might do this for fun but I don't think it's 'legal' to use).